eltimn/sbt-closure/README.md

 ## Installation

-In your plugin definition, add

-    addSbtPlugin("org.scala-sbt" % "sbt-closure" % "0.1.0")

-If you have not already added the sbt community plugin resolver, add this here as well with
+If you have not already added the sbt community plugin resolver to your plugin definition file, add this

     resolvers += Resolver.url("sbt-plugin-releases",
       new URL("http://scalasbt.artifactoryonline.com/scalasbt/sbt-plugin-releases/"))(
         Resolver.ivyStylePatterns)

+Then add this

+    addSbtPlugin("org.scala-sbt" % "sbt-closure" % "0.1.0")

 Then in your build definition, add